 - If your dog is suffering a really intense attack, repeat the chosen remedy every 15 minutes for a total of 3 doses.

 - For less acute or intense states, repeat 3 times, half an hour apart.
 Or give a dose 3 times, each an hour apart, if it’s not quite so intense.

 - Basically, you just want to stack up a few doses to give your dog a “push.”

 - After you’ve dosed 3 times, stop dosing and watch for an hour or so.

 - If the symptoms subside, don’t re-dose.
-Naps are a good response, especially if followed by a lot of urine later on with no issues.
+Going to sleep is a good response, especially if followed by a lot of urine later on with no issues.

 - Store the remaining mixture at room temperature on the counter, covered with a napkin.